 2) Great for Replenishing Electrolytes

 About 50-100 ml of pickle juice is just what you need to secure your hydration and electrolyte levels for the day.
 6 tablespoons of pickle juice carry about 690 mg of sodium.
-Your body doesn’t need more than 2300 mg sodium per day.
+Your body doesn’t need more than 2300 mg of sodium per day.
 In other words, you should decrease your sodium intake from other sources if you consume pickle juice regularly.

 3) Boost Your Immunity